 Rouvy vs Zwift — Which Indoor Cycling App Is Worth Your Money?

-Here’s the short version: these two apps are not really competing for the same rider.
-They look like they are.
-They’re both indoor cycling apps, both work with smart trainers, both have structured routes and training plans.
-But the core experience is fundamentally different, and once you understand that difference, the choice gets a lot easier.
+Short version first: these two apps are not really going after the same rider.
+They look like they are — both indoor cycling apps, both smart trainer compatible, both loaded with routes and training plans.
+But the core experience is fundamentally different.
+Once you see that clearly, the decision gets a lot easier.

 Rouvy vs Zwift — Different Apps for Different Riders

-Rouvy is built around real-world routes.
-You’re watching actual video footage of roads — the Strade Bianche white gravel, the hairpins on Alpe d’Huez, the flat coastal roads of Mallorca — overlaid with augmented reality graphics showing your speed, gradient, and other riders.
+But what is Rouvy, exactly?
+In essence, it’s a real-world video platform for indoor cycling.
+But it’s much more than that.
+You’re watching actual filmed footage of real roads — the white gravel of Strade Bianche, the hairpins on Alpe d’Huez, flat coastal stretches in Mallorca — with augmented reality graphics layered on top showing your speed, gradient, and nearby riders.
 The video syncs to your effort.
-Pedal harder on a climb and the footage slows to match.
-Ease off and it flows.
-It feels like you’re actually there in a way that a cartoon environment simply cannot replicate.
+Pedal harder on a climb and the footage slows.
+Back off and it flows.
+There’s something about seeing actual tarmac under your virtual wheels that a cartoon environment simply cannot fake.

-Zwift is a virtual world.
-Watopia, the main fictional island, is a lovingly rendered digital landscape with volcanos, underwater tunnels, and a medieval castle you ride past on the way to the sprint segment.
-Your avatar — which you can dress up, upgrade with in-game drops, and deck out in kit from real cycling brands — rides alongside thousands of other real people logged in at the same time.
+Zwift is something else entirely.
+Watopia — the main fictional island — is a lovingly built digital landscape with volcanoes, underwater tunnels, even a medieval castle you pass on the way to the sprint segment.
+Your avatar rides alongside thousands of real people logged in simultaneously.
 The social layer is thick.
 The racing infrastructure is serious.
-It’s a video game that also happens to make you very fit.
+It’s essentially a video game that also happens to make you very fit.

-Frustrated by grey skies and a turbo trainer that hadn’t moved in four months, I downloaded Rouvy in November 2022 after seeing a post about its BKOOL merger.
-I was already a Zwift subscriber.
-I told myself I’d cancel one after a month.
-Reader, I did not cancel one after a month.
+Frustrated by grey November skies and a turbo trainer that had sat untouched for four months, I downloaded Rouvy after stumbling across a forum post about its BKOOL merger.
+I was already a Zwift subscriber at the time — had been for about a year.
+I told myself I’d cancel one of them after thirty days of comparison.
+Reader, I did not cancel either of them after thirty days.

-The philosophy difference matters more than any feature checklist.
-Rouvy asks: what if indoor riding felt like outdoor riding?
-Zwift asks: what if indoor riding was its own thing worth doing for its own reasons?
+The philosophy gap matters more than any feature checklist.
+Rouvy asks: what if indoor riding actually felt like outdoor riding?
+Zwift asks: what if indoor riding became its own thing worth doing on its own terms?
 Neither answer is wrong.
-But one of them is your answer.
+But one of them is yours.

 Features Compared Side by Side

-Let me put the practical stuff in one place.
-Probably should have opened with this section, honestly, because this is what most people are actually looking for.
+Probably should have opened with this section, honestly — this is what most people are searching for anyway.

 Feature Rouvy Zwift